olawolu/buycoins-orderbook-go/README.md

 ---

 ## Authentication
 To access the Buycoins API, you will need to generate your API credentials(a public key and a secret key) in the API Settings on the Buycoins app.
-At the mmoment, this is only open to fully verified Buycoins users.
+At the moment, this is only open to fully verified Buycoins users.
 To be granted API access, please send an email to [support@buycoins.africa](mailto:support@buycoins.africa)

 You should pass in your API keys as strings to the `Buycoins` function as shown here: